-4 Ordinance (SFS 2014:520) with instructions for the Swedish Energy Agency, Section 3 (16).
+6 Ordinance (SFS 2014:520) with instructions for the Swedish Energy Agency, Section 3 (16).

-Ordinance (SFS 2007:1119) with instructions for Affärsverket svenska kraftnät, Sections 2-4 etc.
+7 Ordinance (SFS 2007:1119) with instructions for Affärsverket svenska kraftnät, Sections 2-4 etc. 8 Ordinance (SFS 2016:742) with instructions for the Swedish Energy Markets Inspectorate, needs to be increased and measures should be taken, according to the Government, to ensure a satisfactory level of preparedness.10

-$^{^6}$ Ordinance (SFS 2016:742) with instructions for the Swedish Energy Markets Inspectorate, Section 2.
+Section 2.

-7 According to Ordinance (SFS 2015:1052, Section 10) on Emergency Preparedness and the Measures to be taken by Designated Authorities in the Event of Heightened Alert.
+9 According to Ordinance (SFS 2015:1052, Section 10) on Emergency Preparedness and the Measures to be taken by Designated Authorities in the Event of Heightened Alert.